Seymour Schwartzman

 Seymour Schwartzman (December 7, 1930 – January 18, 2009) was an American cantor and opera singer.
 He was a principal baritone at New York City Opera where he sang over thirty roles and also performed internationally in opera houses and on the concert stage.
-Among the synagogues where he served as cantor was the Beth Sholom Congregation in Elkins Park, Pennsylvania.
+Among the synagogues where he served as cantor were the Beth Sholom Congregation in Elkins Park, Pennsylvaniaand Temple Beth Sholom in East Hills, New York.